kellpossible/cargo-i18n/README.md

 # (Optional) Set the copyright holder for the generated files.
 copyright_holder = "You?"

+# (Optional) If this crate is being localized as a subcrate, store the final
+# localization artifacts (the module pot and mo files) in the parent crate's
+# output.
+extract_to_parent = true

 # (Optional) Whether or not to perform string extraction using the `xtr` tool.
 xtr = true